 chocolate sandwich cookie crust

-- 24 Cookies (275 grams) from a 14.3 ounce package of Benton’s Original Chocolate Sandwich Cookies, processed into fine crumbs
+- 24 Cookies from a 14.3 ounce package of Benton’s Original Chocolate Sandwich Cookie, processed into fine crumbs

-- 6 tablespoons (85 grams) Countryside Creamery Unsalted Butter, Melted
+- 6 tablespoon Countryside Creamery Unsalted Butter, melted

 - 1 teaspoon Vanilla Extract